 Travel provides a guide to national and international locations featuring everything from weekend breaks around New Zealand to the latest food trends around the globe for both the discerning traveller and the dreamer.
 Travel caters to readers with varying budgets and travel objectives.
 With a nation of avid travelers, and readers who are actively looking for travel getaways Travel is the perfect destination for brands that want to speak to a travel-minded audience.

 Viva is more than a brand, it's an attitude - smart, savvy, celebratory.
-It's your premium brand as a weekly magazine in Wednesday's NZ Herald, a quarterly stand-alone gloss retail magazine, and digital, social media, and events.
+It's your premium brand as a weekly magazine in Wednesday's NZ Herald, digital, social media, and events.
 Viva holds a unique and powerful place in the market for fashion, food, beauty, design, and travel.